 Financial assets measured at amortised cost (including loan commitments) Recognised as a deduction from the gross carrying amount of the asset (group of assets).
-Where the impairment allowance exceeds the gross carrying amount of the asset (group of assets), the excess is recognised as a provision within other liabilities.
-Off-balance sheet exposures (excluding loan commitments) Recognised as a provision within other liabilities.
-Recognised as a provision within other liabilities.
-Financial assets measured at fair value through OCI Recognised in the fair value reserve within equity.
+Where the impairment allowance exceeds the gross carrying amount of the asset (group of assets), the excess is recognised as a provision within other liabilities. (excluding loan commitments) Financial assets measured at Recognised in the fair value reserv Recognised as a provision within other liabilities.
+Recognised in the fair value reserve within equity.
 The carrying value of the financial asset is recognised in the statement of financial position at fair value.